Klaus Quaet-Faslem: Operation Barbarossa

 In preparation of Operation Barbarossa, the German invasion of the Soviet Union, JG 53 arrived in Mannheim-Sandhofen on 8 June 1941 where the aircraft were given a maintenance overhaul.
 On 12 June, the Geschwader began its relocation east, with III.
 Gruppe moving to Suwałki in northeastern Poland.
 Two days later, III.
 Gruppe transferred to a forward airfield at Sobolewo.

 On 21 November 1941, Quaet-Faslem was appointed Staffelkapitän (squadron leader) of 2.
 Staffel of JG 53, succeeding Oberleutnant Ignaz Prestele who was transferred.

 On 19 August 1942, Quaet-Faslem was transferred and was succeeded by Leutant Walter Zellot as commander of 2.
 Staffel of JG 53.
 On 31 August, he took command of I. Gruppe of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing), succeeding Hauptmann Georg Michalek.

 On 17 August 1943 during the Schweinfurt-Regensburg mission, Quaet-Faslem claimed his 48th aerial victory when he shot down a Boeing B-17 Flying Fortress bomber.
+Following aerial combat on 24 October, Quaet-Faslem made a forced landing in his Messerschmitt Bf 109 G-6 (Werknummer 27149—factory number) at Lille.